dm4t2/vue-currency-input/docs/guide.md

 See the final result in the [examples](examples#simple-html-input-element).

 ## Auto emit
-By default, the `useCurrencyInput` composable emits the number value automatically on each input.
+By default, the number value is automatically emitted on each input.
-This can be disabled If you need a custom emit behavior for features such as debouncing.
+This can be disabled by setting the `autoEmit` argument of `useCurrencyInput` to `false`, allowing you to implement a custom emit behavior for features such as debouncing.

-The following example component `<DebouncedCurrencyInput>` demonstrates this by using the awesome `watchDebounced` composable of [VueUse](https://vueuse.org/shared/watchDebounced):
+The following example component `<DebouncedCurrencyInput>` demonstrates this by using [VueUse's `watchDebounced`](https://vueuse.org/shared/watchDebounced):

 ```vue
 <template>